wxgeee/EpicGames_GameDesign/README.md

 -   **Iterative Process**: Refining game design through repeated testing and feedback to enhance quality and playability.
 -   **Game Design Document (GDD)**: A detailed document that outlines the game’s mechanics, story, visuals, and technical specifications, serving as the blueprint for the development process.

-## Fundamentals of Level Design with Unreal Engine
+## Course 2: Fundamentals of Level Design with Unreal Engine
 #### 1. **How Level Design Works**
 -   **Beats & Intensity:** Structuring moments of high and low intensity to control pacing and player emotions.
 -   **Player Engagement Loop:** Maintaining the player's interest through a cycle of challenges, rewards, and progression.